Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Experiments

 \paragraphtitle{Feature alignment.} We employ t-SNE \cite{van2008visualizing} to visualize the patch-level embeddings of a perspective and fisheye image pair in \cref{fig:features} (left).
 As shown in the embedding space, the original fisheye features (light blue) exhibit a distinct distributional shift and deviate significantly from the perspective manifold (brown).
 This geometric domain gap explains the performance degradation observed when applying the pre-trained foundation model directly to fisheye data.
 By introducing calibration tokens, the adapted fisheye embeddings (dark blue) are effectively realigned to the perspective distribution.
-This demonstrates that the tokens successfully bridge the geometric gap by projecting fisheye patches into a shared representation space consistent with its original training data.
+This demonstrates that the tokens are able to bridge the geometric gap by projecting fisheye patches into a shared representation space consistent with the model's original training distribution.

 \paragraphtitle{Attention map visualization.} To further understand the spatial influence of our framework, we visualize the attention weights that image tokens pay to the calibration tokens in \cref{fig:features} (right).
 These attention maps serve as an indicator of the corrective influence exerted by the calibration tokens on specific image patches.
-The results reveal that patches in the peripheral regions that suffer from the most significant radial distortion pay more attention to calibration tokens (red).
+It can be observed that patches in the peripheral regions that suffer from the most significant radial distortion pay more attention to calibration tokens (red).
 This suggests that the calibration tokens selectively target regions where the features are most divergent from the perspective distribution, prioritizing the correction of extreme geometric warping at fisheye image boundaries to restore global feature consistency.

+\paragraphtitle{Generalization to other projection models.} To evaluate the projection model domain gap in a controlled setting and to eliminate dataset-dependent confounding effects, we render fisheye images from Stanford2D3DS dataset \cite{armeni2017joint} with varying projection models and measure the improvement of reconstruction quality of our approach in \cref{tab:distortion_models}.
+The results indicate that although only Kannala-Brandt model is employed for fisheye synthesis, the learned calibration tokens generalize well to other projection models.

+\paragraphtitle{Generalization to panoramic images.} While this work primarily focuses on extending foundation models to fisheye imagery, calibration tokens have the potential to generalize to images from other camera models as well, such as panoramic images. \Cref{fig:vis_stanford2d3ds} presents multi-view reconstructions from 360$^\circ$ images, where calibration tokens are trained on Matterport3D \cite{chang2017matterport3d} and tested on Stanford2D3DS \cite{armeni2017joint}.
+The result implies that calibration tokens can be generalized to camera models beyond fisheye.